logo

 Petition for a New Church

-The church council requested architectural plans and a cost estimate beforehand to ensure proper approval.
-Consequently, the residents contacted H.C.W.
-Tórgarð, a master builder from Tórshavn, to draw up the required documents.
+Before submitting the request, the church council secured architectural drawings and a cost estimate.
+They asked H.C.W.
+Tórgarð, a master builder from Tórshavn, to prepare the plans.

-The builders planned to construct the church with concrete on the outside and to finish it with a wooden interior.
-They designed it to seat 100 people, plus additional space for the loft and choir.
+The design included concrete exterior walls and a wooden interior.
+The church would seat 100 people, with additional space in the loft and choir.

-At that time, Árnafjørður had only 90 residents, so the community therefore modified the original design to seat 80 people, reducing the number of pews accordingly.
+Árnafjørður had only 90 residents at the time.
+The community therefore adjusted the design to seat 80 people and reduced the number of pews.

 Consecration Ceremony